 Simple English definitions for legal terms

-Read a random definition: desist
+Read a random definition: return of writ

 The Warsaw Convention is a set of rules that were made in 1929 to help people who get hurt or die while traveling on an airplane.
 If something bad happens to a passenger on a plane, the airline is responsible for paying money to help them.
 The most the airline has to pay is 125,000 francs, unless they agree to pay more or did something really bad on purpose.
 People have two years to ask for this money, and if the airline did everything they were supposed to do, they don't have to pay anything.